aseichter2007/ClipboardConqueror/readme.md

 [Prompt Tower](https://github.com/backnotprop/prompt-tower)
 ---
-This VSCode extension is excellent for building code propmts, and works seamlessly with CC, just add your invocation to the top of the prompt tower and click Copy Prompt.
+This VSCode extension is excellent for building code prompts, and works seamlessly with CC, just add your invocation to the top of the prompt tower and click Copy Prompt.

 ---
 Additional Resources: